Supporting Farms of the Future

 Technology and Innovation Cost Controls and Incentives

-Science and digitization are turning Canada's farms into high-tech businesses supported by some of the world's most advanced technology companies and equipment manufacturers9.
-Around the world, modern farming is beginning to utilize technologies such as advanced sensors, imaging, remote monitoring, automation, robotics, artificial intelligence and blockchain10.
-Alberta Innovates describes self-driving tractors, automated cultivators and robotic harvesters as current technology under development.
+Science and digitization are turning Canada’s farms into high-tech businesses supported by some of the world’s most advanced technology companies and equipment manufacturers9.
+Around the world, modern farming is beginning to utilize technologies such as advanced sensors, imaging, remote monitoring, automation, robotics, artificial intelligence and blockchain.10 Alberta Innovates describes self-driving tractors, automated cultivators and robotic harvesters as current technology under development.
 Agricultural producers could substantially increase yields while minimizing environmental impact by utilizing intelligent, automated systems.

-More than 80% of producers under the age of 40 report using technology; with that percentage decreasing to 57% for those over 6013.
-This is likely because it is largely felt that the current cost of technology adoption does not lead to the financial returns that would justify investment.
+More than 80% of producers under the age of 40 report using technology; with that percentage decreasing to 57% for those over 60.13 This is likely because it is largely felt that the current cost of technology adoption does not lead to the financial returns that would justify investment.
 Agriculture continues to be a capital-intensive business, making it tough to compete in a new economy where investments in technology are needed for future growth.
-Farmers' access to credit is also surprisingly low as Canadian agriculture has a 1.9% share of national commercial lending.
+Farmers’ access to credit is also surprisingly low, as Canadian agriculture has a 1.9% share of national commercial lending.
 The global average is 2.9%; in New Zealand, it’s 14.1%.
-Capital intensity is one of the reasons so many operations stay family-owned and operated, and stands as a barrier to those seeking careers in agriculture.
+Capital intensity is one of the reasons so many operations stay family-owned and operated and stands as a barrier to those seeking careers in agriculture.

 Regulatory Obstacles

-Internal regulatory barriers hinder innovation and competitiveness14, and Agri-food products have a long and multi-stage journey to market and agri-food issues naturally span across different departments within the government, which results in regulatory obstacles15.
-Cross-departmental communication and collaboration are essential to triage and resolve these regulatory obstacles.
-Alignment between all levels of government can contribute to efficiency by eliminating or reducing the duplication of regulations.
+Internal regulatory barriers hinder innovation and competitiveness14, and Agri-food products have a long and multi-stage journey to market and agri-food issues naturally span across different departments within the government, which results in regulatory obstacles.
+Cross-departmental communication and collaboration are essential to triage and resolve these regulatory obstacles.15 Alignment between all levels of government can contribute to efficiency by eliminating or reducing the duplication of regulations.
+In addition, many regulations for the agri-food sector are out of date, impeding investment, trade, innovation and competitiveness.
+Modernization of regulations should focus on an appropriate balance of science and risk without unnecessarily impeding innovation.
+Our regulatory process must demonstrate that Canada’s food is the safest, most sustainable and most nutritious in the world.

 Recommendations